OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 };
 ```

-### Preparing Your Node Config File
+### Preparing your node config file

 The Node Config file includes three types of fields:

-1. **Information from the Orbit Deployment Chain**: Such as the addresses of the core contracts.
+1. **Information from the Orbit deployment chain**: Such as the addresses of the core contracts.
-2. **Parameters Configurable by the Chain Deployer**: These parameters, like `max-block-speed`, can be adjusted to modify your chain's behavior.
+2. **Parameters configurable by the chain deployer**: These parameters, like `max-block-speed`, can be adjusted to modify your chain's behavior.
-3. **Fields Not Typically Configured**: Like the HTTP section, which usually remains standard.
+3. **Fields not typically configured**: Like the HTTP section, which usually remains standard.

 Let's explore the parameters allowing you to set up a stable, and secure Orbit chain tailored to your project's requirements:

-### Node Config Generation With Orbit SDK
+### Node config generation with Orbit SDK

 Generating a Node Config `JSON` file to initiate your Orbit chain is a step in the deployment process.
 The Orbit SDK simplifies this task with an API named `prepareNodeConfig`.
 This API takes specific parameters for your Orbit chain and returns a `JSON` file that can be used as the Node Config to initiate the chain.